Jesolo: Geography

-The Jesolo area stretches along the Venetian coast on a flat landscape overlooking the Adriatic Sea and edged by Jesolo’s own lagoon (22 km), and by the rivers Sile and Po.
+The Jesolo area stretches along the Venetian coast on a flat landscape overlooking the Adriatic Sea and edged by Jesolo’s own lagoon (22 km), and by the rivers Sile and Piave.
 This latter is edged by the opposite Laguna del Mort.
 The valley of Dragojesolo together with that of Grassabò, is the largest in the northern lagoon of Venice.
 The coastal strip is low and sandy, consisting of an uninterrupted beach about 12 kilometres long and varying in thickness between 30 and 100 metres.

 History

 In Roman times the lagoon extended over the area now occupied by the town.
 There were several islands in the lagoon, the biggest of which was known as Equilium, the place of horses.
 It is thought that Jesolo represents a corruption of this name.
+On August 1, 2023 a tornado touched down in the town.

 Origin of the name

-The ancient name of Jesolo was Equilium (from the Latin equos or from Venetian ekvo) which means "town of horses".
+The ancient name of Jesolo was Equilium (from the Latin equos or from Venetic ekvo) which means "town of horses".
 The name refers to the breeding of horses, for which the ancient Venetians were famous.
 The current name of Jesolo probably comes from a series of transcription errors of the oldest name (Equilo, Esulo, Lesulo, Jexulo, Jexollo, Jesolum, Giesolo).
-From the 16th century until 1930, Jesolo was called Cavazzuccherina.
+From the 16th century until 1930, Jesolo was called Cavazuccherina.
 This name came from the canal of the same name (in Venetian Cava), opened on 20 April and built by Alvise Zucharin (Zuccherina).

 The official spelling used by the municipality is Jesolo but in the same time, the spelling Iesolo is also erroneously used.
 The use of "J" here is a rare example of a retained archaism, as the letter does not exist in the modern standard Italian alphabet, except in loanwords and proper names.

 Economy

 The city's economy is mostly based on tourism.
-Jesolo is a seaside resort with abundant holiday facilities and its 15 km beach called Lido di Jesolo.
-At the height of its touristic life, Jesolo was hosting 6.5 million tourists per year.
-Currently these have dropped to around 5.5-6 million tourists per year due to the competition from new resort towns.
-In 2020, because of the covid 19 pandemic, Jesolo has registered around 3.5 million nights, ranking second among Italian beaches overall.
+Jesolo is a seaside resort with abundant holiday facilities and its 15 km beach called the Lido di Jesolo.
+At the height of its popularity Jesolo was hosting 6.5 million tourists per year.
+Competition from new resort towns has reduced the numbers in more recent years.
+In 2020, because of the COVID-19 pandemic, Jesolo has registered around 3.5 million nights, ranking second among Italian beaches overall.